-Pulmonary Arterial Hypertension is a condition where a person has a high blood pressure in the arteries that carry blood from the heart to the lungs.
-In other words the passage gets narrowed which makes it difficult for blood to pass through.
+Pulmonary Arterial Hypertension is a condition where a person has high blood pressure in the arteries that carry blood from the heart to the lungs.
+In other words, the passage gets narrowed, which makes it difficult for blood to pass through.
 This condition is very different from having high blood pressure in general.
 Genes may play a role in why some people get it.

 Pulmonary Arterial Hypertension can occur in individuals of all ages.
 Usually much more common in young adults and is approximately twice as common in women as in men.

-- Irregular heart palpitations or strong, throbbing sensation on the chest
+- Irregular heart palpitations or strong, throbbing sensation in the chest

 - Passing out or frequent dizziness